-Thundelarra Limited (Company) has established a corporate governance framework, the key features of which are set out in this statement.
-In establishing its corporate governance framework, the Company has referred to the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations 2nd edition (Principles & Recommendations).
+Thundelarra Limited ACN 085 782 994 (Company) has established a corporate governance framework, the key features of which are set out in this statement.
+In establishing its corporate governance framework, the Company has referred to the recommendations set out in the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations 3rd edition (Principles & Recommendations).
 The Company has followed each recommendation where the Board has considered the recommendation to be an appropriate benchmark for its corporate governance practices.
 Where the Company's corporate governance practices follow a recommendation, the Board has made appropriate statements reporting on the adoption of the recommendation.
-In compliance with the "if not, why not" reporting regime, where, after due consideration, the Company's corporate governance practices do not follow a recommendation, the Board has its reasons for not following the recommendation and disclosed what, if any, alternative practices the Company has adopted instead of those in the recommendation.
+In compliance with the "if not, why not" reporting regime, where, after due consideration, the Company's corporate governance practices do not follow a recommendation, the Board has explained it reasons for not following the recommendation and disclosed what, if any, alternative practices the Company has adopted instead of those in the recommendation.

-The following governance-related documents can be found on the Company's website at www.thundelarra.com.au, under the section marked "Corporate Profile", "Corporate Governance":
+The following governance-related documents can be found on the Company's website at www.thundelarra.com, under the section marked "Corporate Governance":